statsbiblioteket/digital-pligtaflevering-aviser-tools/README.md

 # DOMS

+For development a full "server vagrant" with DOMS, Zookeeper etc has been adapted from the doms-installer project and is placed in doms/doms-installer.

+NOTE:  THIS IS NOT PRODUCTION QUALITY.
+JUST ENOUGH TO ALLOW LOCAL WORK.

-From doms-installer/README.md: Access Fedora (fedoraAdmin/fedoraAdminPass):
+From doms/doms-installer/README.md: Access Fedora (fedoraAdmin/fedoraAdminPass):

 [http://localhost:7880/fedora/objects](http://localhost:7880/fedora/objects)